Access Free New Mexico State Records (Search Anyone in NM)

 Birth and death records can be seen by anyone as long as they’re at least 100 years old and 50 years old respectively6,7.
 Marriage and divorce documents are public New Mexico state records.

-How to See if Someone is Married or Divorced in New Mexico
+How To Verify if Someone is Married or Divorced in New Mexico

 Some people likely had a childhood friend or acquaintance they haven’t seen for years and are now wondering if they’re married or divorced.
-To obtain a marriage record, they have to contact the clerk’s office in the county where the marriage occurred.
+Anyone can obtain a marriage record by contacting the clerk’s office in the county where the marriage occurred.

 Not only are individual records publicly accessible, the Census Bureau also provides statistics on the rates of various vital statistics; the image below shows the estimated divorce rates, or the percentage of people divorced in each New Mexico county.